astralpunchstudios/reinforced-machine-training-environment/README.md

 Choose your favorite mech, each with their own unique skills.
 Unleash powerful attacks with the help of your AI-assisted weapons to aid you in your battle against legions of cyborg creatures.

+The trained AI Agent model is used to customize the weapon's behavior in the game.
+Players selects a weapon, then choose their preferred AI Agent model from a list of pre-trained models, community trained models shared publicy, or their own custom trained models.

 <p align="center">
   <img src="images/Main_Small_Mech_v1.png" width="550px"/>
 </p>